-An electrical storm forced William and Kate to change their plans on the final day of the Pakistan tour (Friday 18th October).
+Kate Middleton served up not one but TWO monochrome looks on the final day of the Pakistan tour (Friday 18th October).

-During the previous evening, the couple boarded a flight in an attempt to leave Lahore and make their way back to Islamabad.
+Unfortunately, this had to be cancelled due to an electrical storm.
+The previous evening, the couple boarded a flight in an attempt to leave Lahore.
 Unfortunately, adverse weather conditions caused turbulence, which meant the Duke and Duchess’s airplane had to abort two landing attempts.
 The RAF Voyager plane spent an hour circling the capital before it was decided to return to Lahore.

 The prince took the change of circumstances in good humour.
 More from the Telegraph: